Ashraful-Momen/Docker/Docker Swarm/readme.md

-First readout the Docker DevOps/Class/docker swarm notes then => in the docker-stack file use the correct images name , volume path for avoing the scaling up and replication error .
+First read-out the Docker DevOps/Class/docker swarm notes then => in the docker-stack file use the correct images name , volume path for avoing the scaling up and replication error .

+#if we run the docker-stack.yml no need to run the docker-compose.yml file .

 1. To run the docker-stack.yml :
 2. -----------------------------